Ice hockey in popular culture: United Kingdom

-In the UK there was a Pingu episodes called Pingu Plays Ice Hockey produced in 1989 and features Pingu, Robby, Pongi, and various hockey players.
+In the UK a Pingu episode called "Pingu Plays Ice Hockey" was produced in 1989 which featured Pingu, Robby, Pongi, and various hockey players.

 Comics

 Charles Schulz's character Snoopy is well known for his love of ice hockey.
 Snoopy's Home Ice (Redwood Empire Ice Arena in Santa Rosa, California) continues to host the annual Snoopy's Senior World Hockey Tournament each year.

 In the Peanuts comic strip, the gang would play ice hockey during the winter months, usually on outdoor ponds.
 Snoopy would occasionally join his human friends on the ice (once drawing a two-minute penalty for kissing Lucy on the nose during the face-off).
 In the off-season, Snoopy would sometimes “skate” barefooted atop his doghouse, wielding his hockey stick, and fantasizing about winning the Stanley Cup.
 Linus, watching from below, would be the “hockey fans”.
 In one strip, Linus challenges Snoopy: "Prove to me that you're a real hockey player."
 Snoopy grins, revealing that several of his front teeth have been knocked out.
 Linus walks away, convinced.
 In later years, Snoopy would play ice hockey with his bird pal Woodstock and his bird friends, using a frozen birdbath as the skating rink.

 Youth hockey is celebrated in cartoons and comic strips such as Small Saves.

 Canadian comic book artist Jeff Lemire created the series Essex County, set in his hometown.
 The series frequently makes reference to ice hockey and features several characters who play the game.

 Two major manga series have been published with ice hockey as their central focus: Go!!
 Southern Ice Hockey Club by Kōji Kumeta and Go Ahead by Daisuke Higuchi.

-The webcomic called "The Downward Spirals" stars a team of anonymous hockey-playing opossums as they compete in the Meadow Hockey League.
+The webcomic called The Downward Spirals stars a team of anonymous hockey-playing opossums as they compete in the Meadow Hockey League.

-The webcomic called "Check Please!" stars former junior figure skating champion Eric "Bitty" Bittle starting his freshman year playing hockey at the prestigious Samwell University in Samwell, Massachusetts.
+The webcomic Check, Please! stars former junior figure skating champion Eric "Bitty" Bittle starting his freshman year playing hockey at the prestigious Samwell University in Samwell, Massachusetts.
 The comic follows all four of his years at Samwell University and in later comics also features the fictional NHL team the Providence Falconers due to Bitty's romantic relationship with Jack Zimmermann who signs to the team after graduating college.

 In issue 6 of Wolverine: First Class, Wolverine is shown to be a Calgary Flames fan.